 - 2 oz shredded sharp cheddar

 - Heat broiler on high.
-Set oven rack in the middle of oven.
+Set an oven rack in the middle of the oven.
+Line a broiler-safe rimmed baking sheet with foil and lightly grease the foil.

 - Wipe the mushrooms clean with a damp paper towel.
 Gently twist off or the stem of each mushroom.
 Holding each mushroom in one hand, use a spoon to gently scrape out the gills.